rymurr/q/README.md

 ## MISC ##

 This project was originally a fork of Dan Nugets q library (http://github.com/nugend/q) which was a rewrite of Matt Warren's qPy (http://bitbucket.org/halotis/qpy) library.
 The current incarnation of this code has nothing in common with either project but the original authors still deserve credit.
 The main changes are to make the q connection wrapper more compliant with DB-API 2.0 and to try and hide some of the scary k/q stuff.
 There is also a much more pythonic and performant serializer/deserializer.

+## Thoughts
+I can convert select and other sql operations into methods on object.
+Essentially map tables to variables and operations on tables to methods.
+Will this work.
+Is this flexible enough.
+Can I bridge python AST and q?

 ## CONTACT ##